jay-jain/golden-ami-pipeline/README.md

 https://misterorion.com/lambda-update-ami

 ## To Dos:

+* Lambda function (located in `lambda-asg-updater/` directory) needs to be integrated into main `terraform/` directory once it is fixed.

 * Restricting IP for the temporary Security Group created by Packer.
 For example, in the packer script in the builder section:
 ```"temporary_security_group_source_cidrs" : "['10.0.0.0/8']"```